-Small businesses aren’t that much different from micro businesses, but in terms of energy being supplied – there is a certain significance.
+Small businesses aren’t that much different from micro businesses.
+However, in terms of supplied energy – there is a certain significance.

-If you are currently an owner of a micro business, then you probably know how vital tight budgeting is – that means lowering your utility costs and prioritising business essentials.
+If you are a micro business owner, then you probably know how vital tight budgeting is.
+That means lowering your utility costs and prioritising business essentials.
 However, there’s a pretty good chance that you’re paying more than you actually should for your gas and electricity.

 Am I Classified As A Micro Business?